lbrito1/blog/content/posts/2020-02-05-repurposing-android.md

 <%= render('/image.*', src: '/blog/assets/images/2020/android-web-server.jpg', alt: "Puma and nginx running on a Motorola G5.", caption: "Puma and nginx running on a Motorola G5.") %>

 ## Under siege

+You can simulate real-world usage through [`siege`](https://www.joedog.org/siege-home/), a http load testing software.
+Here's a screenshot of `siege` running on my setup with 3 concurrent users (real tests would use bigger numbers):

+<%= render('/image.*', src: '/blog/assets/images/2020/siege.jpg', alt: "Screenshot of siege running on a terminal.", caption: "siege running in the foreground; nginx logs and top on remote (android) running in the background terminals.") %>

+The numbers in that screenshot don't matter much because our webapp was serving a simple 100-char response with a timestamp, but it is enough to at least know that the server can handle a few concurrent users.

+## Epilogue: safety

+If you've watched [Mr Robot](https://en.wikipedia.org/wiki/Mr._Robot), you know that the internet can be a dangerous place.
+That is a lot more true if you have a web server open to the internet.

+Within a few hours of opening up the server, it was already being crawled by all sorts of things.
+Most are innocuous indexing robots, but some are definitively not so nice, like these two requests:

+<%= render('/image.*', src: '/blog/assets/images/2020/siege.jpg', alt: "nginx logs showing port scanning attacks.", caption: "Most of those requests seem fine, but the two in red are probably some kind of attack.") %>

+So the headline here is: keep all software updated, keep an eye on access logs and maybe go through nginx safety guides such as [this](https://www.cyberciti.biz/tips/linux-unix-bsd-nginx-webserver-security.html) and [this](https://geekflare.com/nginx-webserver-security-hardening-guide/).